-CO1 Remembering the basic concepts of Boolean algebra. \mathcal{S} CO2 Understanding the concepts of fuzzy sets. to K CO3 Identifying the concepts of Algebra of fuzzy relations and logic connectives.
-K1 CO4 Analyzing fuzzy subgroup and Preimage of subgroupoid.
-CO5 Evaluating the fuzzy invariant for subgroup.
+CO1 Remembering the basic concepts of Boolean algebra.
+CO2 Understanding the concepts of fuzzy sets.
+K5 CO3 Identifying the concepts of Algebra of fuzzy relations and logic 2 connectives.
+1 1 CO4 Analyzing fuzzy subgroup and Preimage of subgroupoid.
+X CO5 Evaluating the fuzzy invariant for subgroup.